airwallex/airwallex-payment-android/GUIDE.md

         })
 ```

-- Customize the usage of select one of payment methods, you need to pass in a `paymentIntent` object.
+- Customize the usage of select one of payment methods, you need to pass in a `PaymentIntent` object.
 It will display all the saved payment methods of the current customer, you can choose any one to pay
 ```kotlin
     private val clientSecretProvider by lazy {
         ExampleClientSecretProvider()